Louisiana Construction Accident Attorneys

 Other dangerous worksite incidents include:

-- Falling objects
+- Falling debris

-The New Orleans construction Collapse at the Hard Rock Hotel
+The New Orleans Construction Collapse at the Hard Rock Hotel

 Immediately following the collapse, officials evacuated all nearby buildings and told residents to stay away from the area.
 They were concerned that two cranes, which were still standing, had the potential to collapse.
 Additionally, responders were worried that the buckling building, which had its sixth to eight floors crushed, would suffer another catastrophic failure.
+Video captured from the street showed sheets of concrete and columns of steel falling as those beneath ran for their lives.
+One construction worker, who was in the structure at the time of the accident, told news outlets that he estimated about 45 workers were present at the time of the collapse.

 Hiring the Right Louisiana Construction Accident Firm

 Workers often feel that accidents are their fault.
 Yet, companies often fail to provide the proper training, maintenance, and safety standards at their job sites.
 Our experienced legal team will conduct a thorough investigation into learning precisely what happened the day of the injury, and determining who may truly be held accountable.
-Arnold & Itkin has won billions in compensation for hundreds of clients—let us help build your case.
+Arnold & Itkin has won billions in compensation for our clients—let us help build your case.

-Call Arnold & Itkin LLP at (888) 493-1629 today to begin fighting for what you deserve.
+Call Arnold & Itkin at (888) 493-1629 today!